 I guess you get my point.
 You won’t get anywhere if you prioritize the easy way.

 But obviously, we all are lazy and would love to find out about some secret easy way.
 And that is what scammy ads play into.
-But again, take my word for it: there is no quick way to easily improve in Chess.
+Again, take my word for it: there is no quick way to easily improve in Chess.

 How Can You Make Your Training Simple?